mozilla/remote-settings/docs/tutorial-dev-server.rst

 -----

 * Create remote records
-* Pull them the server
+* Pull them from the server

 Prerequisites